One of the things that frustrates me about the perfume industry is the belief that using 100% natural materials is not “proper perfumery”

 The industry has come a long way with accepting naturals and even big companies like IFF are creating natural fragrances for brands like Liz Earl as well as investing in the production of raw materials.

 The legendary Mandy Aftel has pioneered natural perfumery but sadly due to the many E.U restrictions, those of us in Europe are not able to buy fragrances with the level of exquisite naturals the American and Australian artisan perfumers are allowed to use.

 One of the reasons I started teaching perfumery was so people who wanted 100% natural fragrances could make for themselves what they were unable to buy.
 Of course when people get the perfume bug they become inspired to sell their creations which is a bit more challenging.

 So if you are wanting to create with naturals just for your own pleasure then go ahead – you’ll have something unique that is every bit as beautiful as the “proper perfumes” created by the big houses.

-If you want some guidance and can get to London come along to a live 1 day natural perfumery class
+If you want some guidance and can get to my studio here in The New Forest come along to a live 1 day natural perfumery class

-If not then my Online Natural Perfumery Masterclass will get you started.
+If not then my Make a Natural Perfume Masterclass will get you started.